-The aim of this study was to examine relationships between observers and their colleagues with disabilities (see also Mik-Meyer, 2015, 2016).
-The reason for focusing on the work situation of employees with cerebral palsy was twofold: (1) the research interest of the author on how physical impairments (such as cerebral palsy) of employees were managed by the employees with disabilities and their observers in Danish work organizations; and (2) the available funding possibility from a private foundation that supports research on cerebral palsy.
-The data used for this analysis are from 2013 and are based on interviews with 13 employees with cerebral palsy (three women, 10 men), 19 managers (seven women, 12 men) and 43 colleagues (18 women, 25 men) in 13 Danish work organizations.
-Four of the participating employees with cerebral palsy were employed under regular conditions, eight were employed in flex-jobs and one person was in a light job.
+The goal of this study was to examine relationships between observers and their colleagues with disabilities.
+The reason for focusing on the work situation of employees with cerebral palsy was twofold: 1) the research interest of the author on how physical impairments (such as cerebral palsy) of employees were managed by the employees with disabilities and their observers in Danish work organisations, and 2) the available funding possibility from a private foundation that supports research on cerebral palsy.
+The data used for this analysis are from 2013 and are based on interviews with 13 employees with cerebral palsy (three women, 10 men), 19 managers (seven women, 12 men), and 43 colleagues (18 women, 25 men) in 13 Danish work organisations.
+Four of the participating employees with cerebral palsy were employed under regular conditions, eight were employed in flex-jobs, and one person was in a light jobi.
 The participants' names have been changed into pseudonyms.

-In 11 of the 13 participating work organizations, four to six interviews were conducted, and in the two remaining work organizations, the author also performed four weeks of participant observation in an effort to gain day-to-day experiences of how the work situation of the employee with disabilities was negotiated by the three participating groups.
-In those two organizations, the author conducted approximately 15 interviews per organization.
-All 75 interviews were tape recorded and transcribed and lasted in most cases 40-70 minutes with an average length of 50 minutes.
-The study's participants worked in both private (eight) and public (five) work organizations; for example, some in a private foundation with 25 employees and others in a medium-sized municipality with 5000 employees.
-The employees with cerebral palsy worked within the fields of IT (six), social and psychiatric services (three), service (two) and technical documentation (two).
+In 11 of the 13 participating work organisations, four to six interviews were conducted, and in the two remaining work organisations, the author also performed four weeks of participant observation in an effort to gain day-to-day experiences of how the work situation of the employee with disabilities was negotiated by the three participating groups.
+In these two organisations, the author conducted approximately 15 interviews per organisation.
+All 75 interviews were tape recorded and transcribed and lasted in most cases 40-70 min with an average length of 50 min.
+The study's participants worked in both private (8) and public (5) work organisations; e.g., some in a private foundation with 25 employees and others in a medium-sized municipality with

+5,000 employees.
+The employees with cerebral palsy worked within the fields of IT (6), social and psychiatric services (3), service (2), and technical documentation (2).

-After conducting pilot interviews with an employee with cerebral palsy, a colleague and three disability experts, an interview guide was made in which key questions were how observers perceived their colleague with disabilities, and how the colleague responded to the extra attention that his/her impairment gave rise to.
-The topics of the interview guide included: (1) information about the interviewee; (2) the recruitment process; (3) the first months at work; (4) daily work life and career; (5) social life at the workplace; and (6) concluding questions about central topics for the interviewee.
-A significant objective of the study was to examine relationships between colleagues, and therefore only employees with cerebral palsy who had collegial contact on a daily basis were chosen.
+After conducting pilot interviews with an employee with cerebral palsy, a colleague, and three disability experts, an interview guide was developed in which key questions were how observers perceived their colleague with disabilities, and how the colleague responded to the extra attention that his/her impairment gave rise to.
+The topics of the interview guide included 1) information about the interviewee, 2) the recruitment process, 3) the first months at work, 4) daily work life and career, 5) social life at the workplace, and 6) concluding questions about central topics for the interviewee.
+An important objective of the study was to examine relationships between colleagues, and therefore only employees with cerebral palsy who had collegial contact on a daily basis were chosen.
 Due to ethical considerations, the person with cerebral palsy was contacted first, and then he or she asked colleagues and managers if they wished to participate in the study by being interviewed.
 This method has probably resulted in the avoidance of colleagues or managers who in some way had conflicts with the employees with cerebral palsy.
 In practice, however, both the managers and colleagues interviewed spoke about problematic and difficult aspects of having a colleague with disabilities.